 Channel Operating Margin, COM, has emerged at high data rates as a single measure of channel performance that includes the effects of both signal impairments and the techniques used to compensate for those impairments.
 CEI-LR interoperability agreements have used COM as a normative specification to define the limits of the interconnect used for passive copper cables and backplanes.
-The CEI-112G-VSR agreement uses COM as an informative tool to evaluate the host and module channel design at test points including impairments from:
+COM may be used as an informative tool to evaluate CEI-112G-VSR host and module channel design including impairments from: